 The parking lot areas shall achieve, across the Project Site, a minimum of 5 percent landscape coverage, which shall include parking fields, parking drive aisles, and landscape areas adjacent to limits of parking fields.
 The landscaping may consist of tall vertical elements such as containerized trees and palms or low-lying shrubs and/or groundcovers.
+Drought tolerant grasses and rockscapes are also permitted.
 The shrubs and groundcovers should not exceed three feet in height at maturity to keep sight distances clear for vehicles.
+Landscape planters should be provided at the ends of every parking row, but are not required in between.
 In DD3, landscaping in the parking lot areas may be grouped or focused to facilitate stormwater uptake and filtration.

-Figure 6.4h Typical Parking Island Landscaping
+Figure 6.4h Conceptual Landscape for Typical Parking Island